srfoster/racket-react/README.md

 * ~~Make client-side component send localStorage'd JWT token in request.
 Show afterLogin if logged in...~~
 * ~~Make server-side send actual JWT~~

 ;Wishlist /  Spellbook
+  * Component editor (with server-side rendering flow / send back to client and inject in page?)
+    - have started on this in `examples/website-integration`.

   * Code editor component and server-side flows for: saving editable fields to a db, saving to a file
     - Eval Racket code...